This column will explain the interface that connects the Ethernet MAC and Ethernet PHY.

 Ethernet hardware configuration

-The physical layer in Ethernet is specified in various ways, such as coaxial cable, twisted pair cable, and optical fiber cable, depending on the transmission distance and communication speed.
+The physical layer of Ethernet is specified in various ways, such as coaxial cable, twisted pair cable, and optical fiber cable, depending on the transmission distance and communication speed.
 In order to efficiently connect these differences in physical connection specifications, it is divided into a physical layer (Layer 1 (PHY)) and a logical layer (Layer 2 (MAC)).
-MII is a standard interface defined for the purpose of connecting this physical layer (Layer 1) and logical layer (Layer 2).
+The standard interface defined for the purpose of connecting this physical layer (Layer 1) and logical layer (Layer 2) is the MII.

 MII (Media Independent Interface) is equivalent to the AUI of the 10BASE standard and was defined in the ``IEEE 802.3u'' of 100 Mbps Ethernet, but MII corresponding to 10 Mbps and 100 Mbps, GMII corresponding to 1000 Mbps (1 Gbps), 10 Gbps There is XGMII that supports .